- Our Firm

 The majority of personal injury cases in West Virginia are resolved through settlements or agreements with insurance companies.
 Unfortunately, insurance providers are not always willing to treat claims and clients fairly.
 This can lead to insurance bad faith, wrongful rejections, and insurance claim disputes.

-If you need to go up against an insurance company in Morgantown for fair compensation after an injury, do so with help from Robinette Legal Group, PLLC.
+If you need to go up against an insurance company in Morgantown for fair compensation after an injury resulting from a vehicle collision or work injury, do so with help from Robinette Legal Group, PLLC.

 Our founding attorney, Jeff Robinette, began his career representing insurance companies and defending them against personal injury lawsuits.
 This gives him valuable information and insider knowledge about the strategies that insurance companies use to refute liability.
 Jeff’s unique perspective allows him to detect the strengths and weaknesses of the insurance company’s case, as well as create a strong legal strategy to obtain maximum financial compensation for his client.
 He can help you go up against any insurance company in West Virginia.

 The answer to this question depends on the facts of your case.
 You may need a lawyer for an insurance claim if it is complex, expensive or if there is a dispute.
 A lawyer will know how to handle an insurance company.
 If the insurer refuses to offer a reasonable amount, for example, an attorney can provide more facts or evidence and aggressively negotiate for a higher amount.
 A lawyer also has the ability to go to trial, if necessary.
-Having a lawyer by your side can make sure an insurance company does not infringe upon your rights.
+Having a lawyer by your side can make sure an insurance company does not infringe upon your rights after an auto collision or other catastrophic accident.

 Insurance companies have a responsibility to handle claims with honesty and a good-faith attempt to resolve them.
 Insurance bad faith is when an insurance company does not fulfill this responsibility, usually to save their investors money by paying clients less for their injuries, bills, and losses.
 Examples of insurance bad faith include: